 - 5 oz maple syrup (1/2 cup)

 - Preheat the oven to 300°F. Line a half sheet pan with parchment paper or a silicone baking mat.

-- In a large bowl, combine the oats, pecans, sunflower seeds, brown sugar, cinnamon and salt.13 oz rolled oats, 8 oz chopped pecans, 3 oz pumpkin seeds, 2 oz brown sugar, 1 teaspoon ground cinnamon, 1 teaspoon table salt
+- In a large bowl, combine the oats, pecans, pumpkin seeds, brown sugar, cinnamon and salt.13 oz rolled oats, 8 oz chopped pecans, 3 oz pumpkin seeds, 2 oz brown sugar, 1 teaspoon ground cinnamon, 1 teaspoon table salt

 - In a small bowl or measuring cup, combine the sourdough discard, maple syrup, vegetable oil and vanilla.
 Drizzle the liquid ingredients over the oat mixture.8 oz sourdough discard, 5 oz maple syrup, 2 oz vegetable oil, 1 tablespoon vanilla extract

 - Toss the mixture to evenly distribute the wet ingredients and break up any dry clumps.
 Pour the granola into the prepared pan.
 Moisten your hands with water and use them to press the granola firmly into an even layer.